Templates in Rewriting Induction: Preliminaries

 \myparagraph{Rewriting Induction} Rewriting Induction is a proof system to show that all elements of a set $\eqs$ of equations are inductive theorems.
 There are several variations of the core proof system, but typically, they consist of a set of derivation rules that allow the user to iteratively transform a pair $(\eqs,\hs)$ of \emph{equations} and \emph{induction hypotheses} until all equations are eliminated.
 For example, derivation steps might include rewriting an equation using a rule or induction hypothesis, doing case analysis on some variable, or deleting a vacuous equation $s \approx s\ [\varphi]$.
 Variations of RI may differ along several aspects: the exact derivation rules, whether they support constraints~\cite{fal:kap:12,fuh:kop:nis:17, hag:kop:24, hag:kop:26} or not~\cite{aot:06, aot:08a, aot:08b, aot:toy:16, red:90}, whether they transform a triple $(\eqs,\hs,\mathcal{G})$ instead of a pair~\cite{aot:06, aot:08a}, or what exactly $\eqs$ and $\hs$ contain (e.g., in \cite{hag:kop:26} the equations in $\eqs$ carry additional information and the elements of $\hs$ are equations rather than rules).

-All such systems operate under the assumptions of \emph{termination} and \emph{quasi-reductivity}: the relation $\rw$ may not admit infinite reductions, and ground terms may only be irreducible if they are semi-constructor terms (essentially: there are no missing cases in the pattern matching).
+All such systems operate under the assumptions of \emph{termination} and \emph{quasi-reductivity}: the relation $\rw$ may not admit infinite reductions (hence, in the setting of RI we only use \lcstrss\ to model terminating programs), and ground terms may only be irreducible if they are semi-constructor terms (essentially: there are no missing cases in the pattern matching).
 Moreover, a central component in these systems is the incorporation of well-founded induction: in essence, the system proves the given theorems by a shared induction on a well-founded ordering $\succ$.
 However, the specific construction of such an ordering $\succ$ is realized differently across existing RI variants.
 In many cases (e.g., \cite{fal:kap:12,fuh:kop:nis:17,hag:kop:24,red:90}) the ordering is implicitly defined as $\rw \cup \to_{\hs}$, where $\hs$ consists of \emph{rules} (which requires termination of $\to_{\rules \cup \hs}$).
 In others (e.g., \cite{aot:06, aot:08a, aot:08b, aot:toy:16}) the user is required to explicitly provide an ordering, which is then used in certain derivation steps; typically, this ordering should include $\rw$.